What We Do

 Shine into Womanhood

-Acts4Youth mentoring program for girls begins this fall!
-The focus of the program will be on helping girls develop their inner beauty by intentionally nurturing their character, emotional, social, and spiritual development.
+The focus of this program for girls in 5th through 9th grade is on helping them develop their inner beauty by intentionally nurturing their character, emotional, social, and spiritual development.
 Learn More

 “The biggest challenge Acts4Youth has helped me work through is anger.
 Every time I got angry, I had to do a time out worksheet.
 It made me think about how I want to do things differently next time.
 I started staying away from those people [who made me angry], taking deep breaths, and counting to ten.”